In this post I’m going to walk through a Powerful Problem-Solving System I have used to…

 Imagine finally taking control of a lifelong problem in under an hour.
-With The Peg Method, you can!
+With The Peg Method, anyone can!
 The weird thing about The Peg Method is that I think I was born with it.
 Looking back, it was always just “there” in the background.
 I’m pretty certain that I was using The Peg Method when I was just a little kid, without even realizing it.

 It all came together when a friend who had a big business challenge came to visit.
 It really proved the truth of one of my favorite sayings: never underestimate the massive power of helping someone.

 In the process of helping out a friend, The Peg Method literally unveiled itself.
 What I was doing subconsciously suddenly emerged as a complete, elegant system.
 I was then able to reverse-engineer this life-changing technique.
 It’s not only a cool story, it explains pretty well what The Peg Method is.
 So I’ll tell it right now…

 My friend Ben and I sat down together in the conference room.
 I said, “Just talk.
 Tell me what’s going on.
 I’m not going to say anything, I just want to listen.
 What are your issues?
 What are your problems?
 Tell me everything you’re facing in your business.
 What are your goals?”

 Ben talked for almost an hour.
 He didn’t have just one problem or issue—he had at least a dozen.
 My brain was whispering in my ear, “Whoa, there’s way too much going on here!”

 Even I was getting lost, and I’m accustomed to dealing with some pretty complex business matters.
 Ben was literally drowning in ideas, obstacles, proposals, challenges plus financial targets that were all over the place!

 My brain started tugging at me again, “Dude, we’ve got to SORT and SIMPLIFY.
 Ben desperately needs some CLARITY.”

 I think best when I can draw and diagram things out.